freon4dsl/Freon4dsl/packages/core-svelte/src/components/README.md

 5. Every time the text goes from editable to un-editable, the text is stored in the corresponding box.

 ## TextDropdownComponent
 Combines a textComponent with a dropdown menu.
-Does the same as a TextComponent, except that ...
+The dropdown opens as soon as the component gets focus.
+It does the same as a TextComponent, except that ...
 1. The arrow up and down keys select another option in the dropdown.
 The Enter key then selects the option.
 2. When the component is selected by click, the dropdown is shown, but when the component is selected by keyboard, the dropdown is not shown, until the user enters a character.
 (TODO test this when the boxes are used.)
 3. The component never allows entering text that is not in the dropdown options list.
 This text is ignored.
+The dropdown shows an error.
 4. When the chosen option equals a string trigger for a registered keyPressAction, this action is executed.

 ## ListComponent
-Shows a 'true' list, that is a list from the model.
+Shows a 'true' list, that is a list from the model, either horizontally or vertically.
 It has the following behaviour.
-1. There is a placeholder item at the end of the list where the user can add a new element.
-This placeholder becomes a Dropdown component when the type of the elements in the list has subclasses.
-Then any of the concrete subclasses can be chosen.
-2. The user can move an element up or down in the list either using drag and drop.
+1. The user can move an element up or down in the list either using drag and drop.
-3. The user can add a new element anywhere in the list using the context menu.
+2. The user can add a new element anywhere in the list using the context menu.
 Note that the whole list can also be selectable, e.g. when the user wants to delete it completely.

+Context menu in list has the following options:
+* add element before => followed by second menu for subclasses, if any
+* add element after => followed by second menu for subclasses, if any
+* delete element
+* cut
+* copy
+* paste before
+* paste after
+* move up
+* move down

 ## GridComponent
 Shows a 'true' list, that is a list from the model, in a table format.
-It has the following behaviour.
-1. There is a placeholder item at the end of the table where the user can add a new element by selecting it and using the Enter key.
+It has the same behaviour as a list, but only when a complete line/column (e.g. by using ctrl-up) is selected.
-2. The user can select a complete line/column (e.g. by using ctrl-up) and move it up or down in the list either using shift-left or shift-down, or a context menu.
+1. The user can select a complete line/column (e.g. by using ctrl-up) and move it up or down in the list either using drag and drop.
-3. The user can select a complete line/column and add a new element anywhere in the table using the context menu.
+2. The user can select a complete line/column and add a new element anywhere in the table using the context menu.
 Note that the whole table can also be selectable, e.g. when the user wants to delete it completely.